 Williams has taken his chipper pop hit, "Happy"—a number that graced the Despicable Me 2 soundtrack—and turned it into a global phenomenon.
 He recorded an hour-long video for a loop of "Happy" for every hour of the day, I guess?
 This appears to be the 3:00 p.m. cut.
 Today's announcement one day after the International Day of Happiness, which the United Nations celebrated by broadcasting home-made music videos for "Happy" recorded all over the world.
 Not that you need the UN to coax people to record goofy would-be viral videos for "Happy."
 Of the dozens of millions of people who watched the video on YouTube, approximately all of them have made their own tribute video.

 The Wire, which is already over "Happy," notes that the nation has been bopping along to the song's strangely melancholy key and upbeat verses since July 3 of last year.
 "Happy" will be almost a year old by the time Williams talks with all the architects.
 Presumably, by then, we'll be talking about something else.
 (Although, who knows.
-"Get Lucky" is even older than "Happy," but I plan to put it right back on repeat when and if summer ever returns.)
+"Get Lucky"

 I'm guessing Williams intends to talk about more than music at the convention in Chicago.
 I wouldn't be surprised if he spoke directly to any number of issues affecting architects.
 During a performance at Design Miami, he testified to his affection for Craig Robins, the Dacra Development CEO (and Design Miami cofounder).
 Williams has designed a series of chairs and a fashion line.